NYU, MIT, or Boston College? Maybe none of them, considering their lower and lower acceptance rates!

 Whether yours will pursue computer science in college or not, we both wish all our students the greatest success on their college application journey and beyond.
 And to the parents - we wish you the least amount of stress as you guide them!

 What’s a Coder Story?

-A Coder Story helps answer “who are you?”, a common question for any college application.
+A Coder Story is the CS-specific version of your story, and helps answer “who are you?”, a common question for any college application.
 It’s made up of all the things a student has done that shows their unique interest in coding, and helps to bolster their chances of acceptance into a CS program.
 When a college admissions officer knows a student wants to study something in particular, what they want to see is the interest from that student in exploring that topic throughout high school.
 For CS Majors, that's a Coder Story!

 Importantly, there is no “best story.”
 Each student has their own story; it’s this uniqueness that helps them stand out from a field of other college applicants.
 Equally important, a student’s story shouldn’t be forced - colleges are looking for a student’s genuine passion, not what their parents asked (or paid for) them to do.
 Our list of story elements isn't meant to be a checklist.
 If it were that easy, the acceptance rates wouldn't be so low!
 Please use our list as inspiration to dig deeper into whatever aspects of coding is most interesting.
 The best part is coding can be social, technical, research-oriented, or many other things - it's up to you to find out what aspect(s) of software engineering drives you the most.

 There’s no better way than to try!
 Just like the younger days when kids tried different activities to see what fits, students should try different aspects of coding to see what they gravitate to.
 Some kids are competition- focused, others might be web-focused or even game-focused.
 The key is to show a progression as they continue to code.
 This progression can get deeper (start with our coding contests, then join more contests) or wider (do many things to show you're exploring), as long as there's more added to the story as you advance in your coding.